iGamingWire

 The brief

-Gary Gensler, who previously led both the Commodity Futures Trading Commission and the Securities and Exchange Commission, has publicly voiced concerns about the rapid growth of prediction markets, raising questions about their regulatory status and societal implications.
-His remarks, delivered during an Indian Gaming Association webinar, reflect broader uncertainty within the regulatory community about how to classify and oversee these emerging platforms.
+Gary Gensler, who previously led both the Commodity Futures Trading Commission and the Securities and Exchange Commission, has publicly voiced concerns about the expansion of prediction markets, articulating his position during a June 24 webinar hosted by the Indian Gaming Association.
+His remarks reflect a regulatory skepticism toward event contracts that has gained prominence as prediction market platforms have proliferated and attracted mainstream attention.

 Original report